 CONSTRUCTION DOCUMENTS.
-Written, graphic and pictorial documents prepared or assembled for describing the design, location and physical characteristics of the elements of a project necessary for obtaining an approval.
-Construction drawings shall be drawn to an appropriate scale.
+Written, graphic and pictorial documents prepared or assembled for describing the design, location and physical characteristics of the elements of a project necessary for obtaining plan approval in accordance with Section 106.

 CONTAMINATION.
-An impairment of the quality of the potable water that creates an actual hazard to the public health through poisoning or through the spread of disease by sewage, industrial fluids or waste.
+A high-hazard or health-hazard impairment of the quality of the potable water that creates an actual hazard to the public health through poisoning or through the spread of disease by sewage, industrial fluids or waste.

 CONTINUOUS WASTE.
 A drain from two or more similar adjacent fixtures connected to a single trap.

 CONTROL (Chapter 24 - Fuel gas).
 A manual or automatic device designed to regulate the gas, air, water or electrical supply to, or operation of, a mechanical system.

 CONTROL, LIMIT.
 An automatic control responsive to changes in liquid flow or level, pressure, or temperature for limiting the operation of an appliance.